What Does It Mean When an Acoustic Material Is Fire-Rated?

 Class A–rated materials have been made fire resistant through changes in the material’s chemical makeup or with the application of a flame-retardant chemical.

-For more technical data related to Audimute absorption products, please refer to the “Technical Specs” tab located on each product page.
+For more technical data related to Audimute absorption products, please refer to the “Specs & Installation” tab located on product pages.